heading

 Comparing atoms

-The lightest element in the periodic table is hydrogen; it has a mass of 1.66 x 10-27Kg.
+The lightest element in the periodic table is hydrogen; it has a mass of 1.66 x 10-27kg.
 This is a very very small mass.
 However if we compare the mass of a hydrogen atom to an atom of carbon-12 it is 1/12 the mass of an atom of carbon-12.
 That is it takes twelve atoms of hydrogen to equal the mass of one atom of carbon-12.
-Since carbon-12 has a mass of exactly 12 units the hydrogen must have a mass of 1 unit on this relative scale (relative just means compared to).
+Since carbon-12 has a mass of exactly 12 units then the hydrogen atoms must have a mass of 1 unit on this relative scale (relative just means compared to).

 comparingrelative atomic masses